-Given the significance of the estimates and judgements used by management in the valuation of the Group's investments in limited liability partnerships and private equity investments, we have assessed that the valuation of these investments warrants significant audit focus.
+Given the significance of the estimates and judgements used by management in the valuation of the Group's investments in limited liability partnerships, we have assessed that the valuation of these investments warrants significant audit focus.
 The use of inappropriate inputs and assumptions by management could result in an investment valuation reflected in the financial statements that is materially misstated.